Facebook

 What We Don't Like

-Something to keep in mind is that there are quite a few customers saying this thing struggled to reach full power.
+Something to remember is that quite a few customers are saying this thing struggled to reach full power.
 So while it’s designed to go to 475 CFM, can it?
 Some say yes, some say no.

 Product Specs